clbarrell/growth/README.md

 - install a login / logout method - cancancan, devise, clearance
 - change the 'checkins 1' to just a label that gets added to Goals
 - GOOOGLE SSO oauth
+- small button shows only on xs screen for "Checkin"